 #4 Make New Routines After Treatment

 Returning to old social routines can bring you back to a mental space that triggers cravings and intrusive thoughts.
 Making new routines will allow you to embrace a healthier lifestyle and meet new people with similar goals.
-Additionally, you may consider moving into a sober living home for extra support.
+Additionally, you may consider moving into a sober home for extra support.

 Take Advantage of Our Alumni Services